The Ultimate Guide to Winter Wheat Bourbon Cocktails

 Let’s clear up a couple of common misconceptions.
 First, many people assume all wheated bourbons are intensely sweet, but that’s not the whole story.
 While wheat provides a sweeter grain profile than rye, much of a bourbon’s sweetness actually develops during maturation, coming from the caramelized sugars in the charred oak barrel.
 Another myth is that all wheated bourbons taste the same.
 While some distillers aim for a familiar profile, many craft producers are creating beautifully complex and unique expressions.
 The final flavor is shaped by everything from the yeast strain to the barrel’s char level and aging conditions.
 This dedication to defying convention is part of what makes Mary Dowling’s story so inspiring—a legacy of innovation we continue today.

-The Best Wheated Bourbons for Your Cocktails
+The Best Wheated Bourbons to Mix in Cocktails

 Now that you know what makes wheated bourbons so smooth, it’s time for the fun part: choosing a bottle for your home bar.
 The right wheated bourbon can completely transform your favorite cocktails, adding a layer of softness and sweet complexity that rye-heavy bourbons can’t match.
 Whether you’re mixing a simple weeknight Old Fashioned or crafting a sophisticated drink for a special occasion, there’s a perfect wheated bourbon out there.
 I’ve gathered a few of my favorites, from accessible classics to premium craft expressions, to help you find the right fit for your next cocktail creation.